 Discovered a few lovely Smiths covers by accident whilst enjoying Morrissey’s wonderful and powerful latest album.
 Continue reading “Smiths Covers”

 Had a nice teatime chill with Lily and Elsie last night whilst Katie went out tot he gym for the first time since Elsie was born… including some freeform art dance by Lily, totally unprompted, to my favourite album of all time.
 Continue reading “Lily dancing to Boards of Canada”

 The remix was an interesting experiment in cutting things back to the core; the original vocals by Brad Wood are used from the track but nothing else and I decided an orchestral arrangement would go well with the reflective mood of the track.
 The idea behind this was also inspired by Cinerama’s ‘Airborne’ which featured David Gedge’s vocals directly on top of Cello and not much else.
 It’s something about the subtle but definitely northern dialect that lends itself to this and something that Brad shares with Gedge.

 This doesn’t come easy.
 I’m not a mainstream person.
 Well, I am, really – that’s what all this is about, but I don’t occupy the middle ground that easily still.
 I’m 38 and it’s getting so much easier.
 My love of the Carpenters and Doris Day will be confessed openly soon (and if you think I’m joking, Stop, wait a minute Mr Postman and Move Over Darling).

 Quite the most delightful bit of animation that I think I’ve seen since Pixar’s ‘Robots’ – this appeals to me on so many levels; the epitome of how alive sequenced, electronic music can be if you just use your imagination.
 Wonderful… ten out of ten.

 I’m not going to attempt a well written review of a gig here, I’ve got too much bias with a band that I’ve loved to follow, (pretty fervently for c.
 21 years) to do a good, balanced review, but it’s nice to capture my thoughts on last night’s performance whilst fresh in my head.
-TWP have never shied from gimmickry (12 singles in a year, for example, back in the 90s), ...[Read More]

 The tour’s to mark the 20th anniversary of their best selling album ‘George Best’, which makes me think how quickly the last 20 years have flown by.
 The set includes them playing the whole album, in order, which’ll be nice.
 People won’t have to ask for requests in between the tracks.